joshmedeski/foundation-sites-extended/README.md

-# foundation-helpers-extended
+# Foundation for Sites Extended
-An extended library of helper classes for Foundation for Sites framework
+An extended library of helper classes and opinionated component extensions for the Foundation for Sites framework.